notimon-personal-tracker/notimon/PUSH_NOTIFICATIONS_SETUP.md

 1. **VAPID keys not working:**
    - Ensure keys are properly base64 encoded
    - Check that public key matches in client and server

-2. **Safari notifications not working:**
-   - Verify AWS SNS setup with correct APNS certificate
-   - Check that Website Push ID matches your domain

 3. **Service worker not registering:**
    - Ensure HTTPS in production